argus-authz/argus-documentation/source/pap/cli.rst

 Command: disable-pap
 ~~~~~~~~~~~~~~~~~~~~

-Set a pap as disabled (i.e. PDPs won't get its policies).
+Set a PAP as disabled (i.e. PDPs won't get its policies).

 ::